tektutor/java-microservices-oct-2022/Day1/README.md

 ## What are the advantages of using React JS over Angular or Vue js ?

 ## What is JSX ?
+- means JavaScript XML
+- extension of JavaScript
+- it is neither a string nor a HTML
+- JSX produces React elements

 ## What is Babel/TypeScript ?
+- is a JSX compiler or to be precise they are called as Transpilers
+- they convery JSX code into pure javascript
+- TypeScript is yet another Transpiler that converts JSX code into old Javascript code that can be understood by most Web browsers

 ## What is WebPack ?
+- is a Javascript library that helps us in packaging the web applications into a bundle which is easier to deploy into some web servers/app servers